01Most Attorneys Don't Charge a Fee for the Initial Meeting

 The attorney will also be able to get a feel for what your needs are and quote you a flat fee for your basic estate plan.
 It will then give you the opportunity to compare the flat fees quoted by each attorney and narrow down your choice as to who you want to meet with in person.

-You know the old saying, "You get what you pay for"?
+Trust the old saying, "You get what you pay for."
 Don't necessarily settle for the cheapest attorney.

 First, ask the attorney who's going to charge you more why.
 While some attorneys are in the business of selling estate plans in bulk, others are truly interested in giving you a high-quality estate plan and becoming your advisor for life with regard to your estate plan as well as other legal needs.